 What to serve with Caesar Salad?

-You may add protein by putting chunks of grilled chicken, pork, bacon, or boiled eggs.
-Or, add more ingredients like tomatoes, kale, and some short pasta!
+- Protein: You may add protein by putting chunks of grilled chicken, pork, bacon, or boiled eggs.

 How to store Caesar Salad?